at Advocates for Children

-Immigrant students experiencing homelessness are protected under the McKinney-Vento Act, regardless of their immigration status.
+Immigrant students who experience homelessness are protected under the McKinney-Vento Act, regardless of their immigration status.
 Under Federal law, school districts are required to provide all children, regardless of immigration or housing status, with equal access to public education at the elementary and secondary level.
 As the 1982 Supreme Court case, Plyler v.
-Doe, made clear, the undocumented or non-citizen status of a student (or his or her parent or guardian) is irrelevant to that student's entitlement to a public education.
+Doe, made clear, even if a student is undocumented or a non-citizen, the student's status (and the status of his or her parent or guardian) is irrelevant to that student's right to a public education.
 Click on the links below to learn more about immigrant students and homeless education.

-This document, issued jointly by the National School Board Association (NSBA) and the National Education Association (NEA), answers frequently asked questions from school administrators about their rights and responsibilities with respect to undocumented students.
+This document, issued jointly by the National School Board Association (NSBA) and the National Education Association (NEA), answers frequently asked questions from school administrators about the rights and responsibilities schools have with respect to undocumented students.

-Attending school and securing lawful status in the United States are two keys to safety and security for undocumented unaccompanied homeless youth.
+Attending school and gaining securing lawful status in the United States are two keys to safety and security for undocumented unaccompanied homeless youth.
 This brief co-authored by the National Association for the Education of Homeless Children and Youth (NAEHCY) and Kids in Need of Defense (KIND), is designed for young people, immigration attorneys and advocates, McKinney-Vento liaisons, and other educators.
-It provides information about federal laws that provide the means for undocumented youth who are homeless to attend school and address their immigration status.
+It provides information about federal laws that can help undocumented youth who are homeless to attend school and address their immigration status.

-Immigrant and Homeless: Information for Local Liaisons and Information for School District Title II Program and Community Agencies [PDF]
+Immigrant and Homeless: Information for Local Liaisons and Information for School District Title III Program and Community Agencies [PDF]

 These issue briefs from the National Center for Homeless Education (NCHE) explain the challenges many immigrant and refugee families encounter in adjusting to life in the United States, including integrating into the U.S. public school system.
-Methods for determining homelessness among immigrant and refugee families and strategies for supporting the integration of immigrant and refugee children into the U.S. schools are discussed.
+The memos describe methods for determining homelessness among immigrant and refugee families and strategies for supporting the integration of immigrant and refugee children into the U.S. schools are discussed.

 For immigrant and undocumented students: